Carlos-Juatan/spotifaz-react/README.md

 ## Author

-This "SpotiFaz" project was developed by [Your Name] as an educational project during Alura's front-end immersion event.
+This "SpotiFaz" project was developed by Carlos Juatan as an educational project during Alura's front-end immersion event.

 You can find more of my projects and contributions on my GitHub profile: https://github.com/Carlos-Juatan/